JonzOo/Remote1/readme.txt

-This is Jonathan's online repo!
+This is Jonathan's online repo unfortunately, it is not as good as Courtney's!